LIONS FOR LAMBS (Theatrical Release USA 2007)

 Additional Thanks

 Thank you to Director Peter Segal for directing effort.
-Thank you to Executive Producers Bruce Berman, Steve Carell, Dana Goldberg, Jimmy Miller, Brent O’Connor, and Peter Segal for making the film possible.
+Thank you to Executive Producers Bruce Berman, Steve Carrell, Dana Goldberg, Jimmy Miller, Brent O’Connor, and Peter Segal for making the film possible.
 Additional characters/cast include: Agent 99 (Anne Hathaway), Agent 23 (Dwayne Johnson), The Chief (Alan Arkin), Siegfried (Terence Stamp), Agent 91 (Terry Crew), Larabee (David Koechner), The President (James Caan), Agent 13 (Bill Murray), Hymie (Patrick Warburton), Bruce (Masi Oka),Lloyd (Nate Torrence), Shtarker (Ken Davitian), Krstic (David S. Lee), Dalip (Dalip Singh), and Vice President (Geoff Pierson).

 Buy a ticket?
 Yes?
 No?
 Maybe?